What Is Reinforcement? Psychology, Definition, And Applications

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

 Reinforcement psychology is the study of the effect of reinforcement techniques on behavior.
 Much of reinforcement psychology is based on the early research of B.F.
 Skinner, who is considered the father of operant conditioning research.
 Skinner's research was based on the Law of Effect, posited by Edward Thorndike.
-Skinner introduced the concept of reinforcement to this framework.
+Skinner introduced the concepts of reinforcement and punishment to this framework.

 The principle of reinforcement suggests that when we follow behavior with pleasant consequences, that behavior is likely to be repeated.
 Additionally, behavior followed by unpleasant consequences may be less likely to be repeated.